Skip to main content

 The other common mistake: assuming techs are billable for 8 hours per day, 250 days per year (2,000 hours).

-Reality: after vacation, sick days, training, drive time, admin time, callbacks, and weather delays, most techs are productively billable for 1,200-1,500 hours per year.
-That's 30-40% fewer hours than the theoretical maximum.
+Reality: after vacation, sick days, training, drive time, admin time, callbacks, and weather delays, most techs are productively billable for 1,000-1,500 hours per year depending on trade, company size, and how tightly you track time.
+Industry data from ServiceTitan and others shows many contractors land in the 800-1,200 range.
+That's 25-50% fewer hours than the theoretical maximum.

 3. They're Afraid of Losing Customers